waltervh/BornAgain-website/content/documentation/bornagain/python-examples/_index.md

 ### Examples of BornAgain usage

 This section presents BornAgain simulations of various model systems.
 All Python scripts are shipped with BornAgain.
-They can be found in the Examples directory:
+They can be found in the "Examples" directory:

 > **Windows**:
 `C:\BornAgain-1.10.0\Examples\python\simulation`